-The monthly premium (payment) is $64.60.
-It features a $320.00 deductible.
-There are more cost related details on the premium page.
-You can check out the coverage information on the coverage page, or click on the copayments page to see your costs at the pharmacy.
+The monthly premium is $32.40.
+It features a $360.00 deductible.
+There are more cost related details in the premium section on this page.
+You can see your share at the pharmacy in the co-pay section, or learn more about the coverage in the coverage section.

-The monthly premium is $64.60 ($775.20 paid annually), and the annual deductible is $320.00.
-For 2015, the maximum Part D deductible is $320.
+The annual deductible is $360.00.
+For 2016, the maximum Part D deductible is $360.
 A plan with the maximum deductible does not necessarily mean that it is more expensive than a plan with a lower deductible or no deductible at all.
 You need to consider all costs.

 Be aware that you must continue to pay your monthly premium even when you are not using any medications.
 Also, it's important to plan ahead because you are responsible for one hundred percent of your prescription costs until the plan's deductible has been met.
 You also make the required copayment when you pickup your prescriptions.
 These are your share of the prescription drug costs.
 The plan pays the rest until you reach the coverage gap (aka, “donut hole”).

 It's important to understand the initial coverage limit (ICL) and how it applies to you in South Carolina.
 The ICL is where you share the cost of your prescriptions with the insurance company.
-You and the carrier (Blue Cross Blue Shield of South Carolina) each pay your share until you reach a total of $2,960 spent at the pharmacy on prescriptions.
+You and Blue Cross Blue Shield of South Carolina each pay your share until you reach a total of $3310.00 spent at the pharmacy on prescriptions.
 At that point you pay all costs yourself because you're in the coverage gap, as explained below.

 When you fall into the coverage gap, or donut hole as many people call it, you are basically uninsured and must pay for all of your prescription costs out-of-pocket.
 When you reach the coverage gap will all depend on your prescriptions.
 Most seniors never exceed the ICL and don't have to worry about it.
 If you are on a long-term medication that's costly, you could reach the donut hole very quickly.